BentoBoxWorld/docs/docs/FAQ.md

 ### How do I install BentoBox, BSkyBlock and all those other addon things?

-We have set up various ways to allow you to easily install BentoBox and its addons.
+The easiest way to start is to download a "pack" of addons and BentoBox from https://download.bentobox.workd.
-You can check out [this tutorial](BentoBox/Install-Bentobox.md) to learn about all of them.
+You can also check out [this tutorial](BentoBox/Install-Bentobox.md) to learn about other ways.
-**Welcome in our community!**
+**Welcome to our community!**

 ## Configuration